 - the site is restored to a safe condition; and

 - your property taxes are updated to reflect that the building is no longer on your lot.

 The demolition permit application is available here.

-The City Bylaw Department will set out skunk traps during regular hours upon request, as available.
-The Department will also issue traps to residents over the weekend or at other times when City staff are not able to set the trap.
+The City will loan out our skunk traps to property owners and residents within City limits, subject to their Skunk Trap Permit Application being approved.
+Traps will be issued in the order of requests and availability.
 In accordance with animal cruelty legislation, traps will not be set or issued during the winter months, or when the temperature is below -10 or above 30 degrees.

 The skunk traps policy is available here.